Capitol riot defendant gets probation after rare setback for prosecutors at Oath Keepers trial

 Greene, however, said he never jointed the Oath Keepers but worked essentially as a contractor, providing security services.

 “I took a job.
-I’m not Oath Keeper.
+I’m not an Oath Keeper.
 I took a job.
 I’m not a criminal,” he said.

 An Army veteran who served in Iraq, Greene said he was asked to come to Washington to oversee the Oath Keepers’ security services for figures such as Roger Stone, longtime Donald Trump confidant, and “Stop the Steal” organizer Ali Alexander at events before the siege.
+He was paid about $5,000, his attorney said.

 Greene took the witness stand for the defense at Rhodes’ trial and told jurors that he never heard anyone discussing plans to storm the Capitol.
 Rhodes testified during that case that he tapped Greene as an “operation leader” for Jan.
 6 after meeting Greene in 2017, when they helped with disaster relief after Hurricane Harvey.